Our aims

 Meet the members of the Council who are responsible for ensuring that the Community fulfils its purpose.

-In 1972, the Faraday Society merged with the Chemical Society, and then later in 1982 merged with the Society for Analytical Chemistry and the Royal Institute of Chemistry to form the Royal Society of Chemistry as we know it today.
+In 1972, the Faraday Society merged with the Chemical Society, and then later, in 1982 merged with the Society for Analytical Chemistry and the Royal Institute of Chemistry to form the Royal Society of Chemistry as we know it today.

-Physical chemistry is the sub-discipline of chemistry that establishes, defines, and develops the principles of chemistry.
+Physical chemistry is the study of the underlying science behind atoms, molecules, materials and surfaces and their interactions.
+It is the sub-discipline of chemistry that establishes, defines, and develops the principles of chemistry.
 It sits at the overlap of chemistry, physics, biology, and medicine.
 As a result, it is closely related to, and operates at, the interfaces with all other chemistry sub-disciplines.

 Physical chemistry seeks to measure, correlate, and explain chemical reactions, dealing with concepts such as motion, energy, force, time, thermodynamics, quantum chemistry, statistical mechanics, dynamics, and equilibria.